The Impact of Shear on Disk Galaxy Star Formation Rates: Method

 \section{Method}

 We test Eq.~\ref{eq:pred} using observations of $\SigmaSFR$, $\Sigmagas$, $\Omega$, and $\beta$ in 49 galaxies from the PHANGS--ALMA survey \citep{Leroy_etal_2021a}.
 We extract these measurements from machine-readable tables \citep[version~4.0;][]{Sun_etal_2022}, reported as azimuthal averages in 500~pc-wide radial bins across each galaxy (see \S3.1 therein).
 Here we briefly describe how these quantities were derived and refer readers to \citet{Sun_etal_2022} for more details.
 Values of $\SigmaSFR$ were derived by combining ground-based H$\alpha$ narrow-band and WISE 22~$\mu$m imaging data, following the calibration by \citet{Belfiore_etal_2023}. $\Sigmamol$ was derived from PHANGS--ALMA CO\,(2--1) observations \citep{Leroy_etal_2021a} using a metallicity-dependent CO-to-H$_2$ conversion factor \citep[][]{Sun_etal_2020a,Sun_etal_2020b}. $\Sigmaatom$ was derived from a compilation of literature and new H\textsc{i} 21~cm observations, including THINGS \citep{Walter_etal_2008}, VIVA \citep{Chung_etal_2009}, VLA--HERACLES \citep{leroy_etal_2012}, and PHANGS--VLA (PI: D.~Utomo).
 All these surface density measurements are corrected for galaxy inclination.
-Lastly, $\vcirc$ and $\beta$ were derived from smooth functional fits to rotation curves measured by \citet{Lang_etal_2020} based on CO kinematics \citep[E.~Rosolowsky, priv.~comm.; see][]{Sun_etal_2022}.
+Lastly, $\vcirc$ and $\beta$ were based on CO kinematics \citep{Lang_etal_2020}, or more specifically, smooth functional fits to the observed CO rotation curves \citep[E.~Rosolowsky, priv.~comm.; see detailed descriptions in][]{Sun_etal_2022}.

 We use these measurements to test Eq.~\ref{eq:pred} by recasting it into the following form \citep[also see][]{Tan_2010,Suwannajak_etal_2014}:

 where $t_\mathrm{orb}=2\pi/\Omega$ is orbital period and $\SFEorb$ is dimensionless SFE per orbit.
 We derive $\SFEorb$ and $\beta$ for each radial bin in each galaxy and assess if their relationship can be well described by Equation~\ref{eq:SFEorb_pred}.